I even made some apothecary labels, which you can grab as a free printable at the end of the tutorial.

 - Tie gold ribbon around the tops of the bottles for some added glitz

-- Remove the lids completely and stretch some cling film / saran wrap across the top, which acts as an invisible lid
+- Remove the lids completely and stretch some cling film/saran wrap across the top, which acts like an invisible lid

-We hope you have fun making these easy DIY apothecary jars and poison bottles!
-If you make something inspired by this blog post, then we’d love to see it, so be sure to tag us on Instagram @houseofmahalo!
+I hope you have fun making these easy DIY apothecary jars and poison bottles!
+If you make something inspired by this blog post, then I’d love to see it, so be sure to tag me on Instagram @houseofmahalo!

 Did you like this tutorial?
 Pin it now, make these DIY poison bottles later!